jakobkmar/SimpleKotlinMail/readme.md

     )
 }
 ```
-_Currently, TLSv1.3 and TLSv1.2 are enabled by default._
+_Currently, TLSv1.3 and TLSv1.2 are enabled by default, but you can change that (example above)._

 ## Project information